 Feb 15, 2019 · 7 min read

-It’s definitely not uncommon to think “if a little is good, then more is better”!
-And in some cases, it is.
+If a little bit of a good thing is good, then more is better, right?
+Not necessarily.
 For example, if your skin is really dry, layering a non-comedogenic face oil underneath your moisturizer is a good thing.
-But that’s about where the “extra benefits” end.
-In most cases, adding more than the recommended amount of a skincare product isn’t going to do your skin any favors—it might just upset the balance.
+But that’s about where the “extra benefits” usually end.
+In most cases, adding more than the recommended amount of a skincare product isn’t going to do your skin any favors—it might just upset its delicate balance.

-It also depends on the concentration of the active ingredient(s) in a product.
+It also depends on the concentration of the active ingredients in a product.
 The “stronger” the product, the less of it you need to apply!
-If you’re starting to use a new active ingredient such as retinoids, start low and go slow.
+If you’re starting a new active ingredient (such as retinoids), start low and go slow.

 Let your moisturizer, serum, or other skin treatments sink in or dry for a minute before applying the next layer on top.